Mount Carmel Homework Policy

 - Homework is to be marked in accordance with the schools marking policy and aims to support pupils make progress towards their target grades.

-- Extended projects are set with guidance on completion and checkpoints are provided to support pupils develop their time management and organizational skills.
+- Extended projects are set with guidance on completion and checkpoints are provided to support pupils develop their time management and organisational skills.

 - All homework and deadlines must be recorded in the pupil planner and through ‘Show my Homework’.